vacu9708/Tools-etc/Fundamental knowledge/Security.md

 ![image](https://user-images.githubusercontent.com/67142421/183492714-17a6d283-1c28-4377-9a5b-0b3de112ec1a.png)

 # XSS(Cross-Site Scripting)
 XSS is a type of injection attack in which malicious scripts are injected into web pages(such as posts) viwed by other users.
 The malicious code is executed on the same origin not on an external site, so it circumvents(bypasses) the same origin policy.
-Malicious code includes stealing authorization information like CSRF token to perform a CSRF attack or session ID.
+Malicious code includes stealing authorization information such as security token or session ID.
 ## XSS can be prevented by
 encoding the dangerous characters (**<** and **>** in <script>) in the data that a web page receives to prevent the data from being interpreted in any malicious way